olinpin/macos-spotify.nvim/README.md

 If you encounter issues or have questions:

 1. Check the [Troubleshooting](#-troubleshooting) section
-2. Read the help documentation: `:help spicetify`
+2. Read the help documentation: `:help macos-spotify`
 3. Open an issue on GitHub

 ---